 Depending on the provisions of the DTA, you may claim the benefits of an exemption from the tax on income for personal services, teachers, researchers, artistes, athletes, students, trainees, etc.

-As the provisions for each DTA may be different, you need to refer to each tax treaty for the specific provisions of the relevant DTA in interpreting and applying the DTA.
+As the specific provisions in each DTA may be different, please always refer to the specific provisions of the relevant DTA in interpreting and applying the DTA.

-If you are a tax resident of a foreign country that has concluded a tax treaty with Singapore, you may be protected from being taxed twice on the same income in Singapore.
+If you are a tax resident of a jurisdiction that has concluded a DTA with Singapore, you may be protected from being taxed twice on the same income in Singapore.

 Exemption on Short-Term Singapore Employment Income

 The DTA article for 'Dependent Personal Services' provides the source rules for income from employment.
-The country of source is usually where the services are provided / employment is exercised.
-For short-term employment and to facilitate the movement of qualified personnel, exemption of tax is granted by the "country of source".
+The source state is usually where the services are provided / employment is exercised.
+For short-term employment and to facilitate the movement of qualified personnel, exemption of tax is granted by the source state.

-- The remuneration is not borne by a permanent establishment, or fixed base which the employer has in the country of source.
+- the income is not paid or borne by a permanent establishment or fixed base of the employer in the Source State.

-To check if you are eligible for tax treaty exemption, please use our Tax Treaty Calculator for Personal Services Rendered by Employees (XLS, 269KB).
+To check if you are eligible for DTA exemption, please use our DTA Calculator - Dependent Services (XLS, 272KB).

-If you are eligible for tax treaty exemption, you should submit the Claim for Tax Treaty Exemption and Certificate of Residence to IRAS.
+If you are eligible for DTA exemption, you should submit the Claim for DTA Exemption and Certificate of Residence to IRAS.